 Heather is co-owner of Birmingham Yoga where she leads and teaches a Mysore program.
 She first came to yoga in her twenties but nothing really stuck until she was introduced to Ashtanga Yoga.
 Heather immediately fell in love with the meditative qualities and structure of the Mysore-style method and began to cultivate a daily practice where she continues to uncover endless layers of information about herself and her practice.

-In 2020, Heather began a three year mentorship program with Taylor Hunt to further her knowledge of Ashtanga yoga.
-She continues to work with Taylor and you can find her assisting with the Mentorship program, assisting in the shala and co-hosting retreats (see you in Costa Rica!).
+In 2020, Heather began a three year mentorship program with Taylor Hunt at Ashtanga Yoga Columbus.
+Taylor has been instrumental in her work with the recovery community and she credits Taylor with instilling the importance of creating an inclusive and supportive community outside of the yoga room.
+She continues to work with Taylor assisting with the AYC Mentorship program and co-hosting retreats (see you in Costa Rica!).

 “My goal is to provide an open and inviting space where the practice of yoga itself can be the teacher.
 I have been fortunate to find countless benefits including a more loving and compassionate attitude toward myself and others through my practice and look forward to seeing what the practice uncovers for you.”